hmqcnoesy/booknotes/Web/Matts Semicolons.md

 object model (the **DOM**, or the tree of elements in the document).
 It also has an expandable plug-in model.
-Thousands of jQuery plugins are just a google search away.
+Thousands of jQuery plugins are just a Google search away.

 The easiest way to use jQuery in an HTML document is to just reference the jQuery